roland-burke/roland-burke.github.io/_drafts/2025-04-09-released-mobilematic-to-the-playstore.md

 description: "This post is about my first App: Mobilematic"
 ---
 ## TL;DR
 I released an app to the google playstore which can control smart home devices from homematic using raspberrymatic.
-For development i used Flutter and the current main features include controlling thermostats, shutters and simple management of programs.
-The most important things i learned are designing a sustainable architecture for efficient maintenance, state mangement in Flutter, how to securly store credentials on an android device and how to release an app to the playstore.
+For development I used Flutter and the current main features include controlling thermostats, shutters and simple management of programs.
+The most important things I learned are:
+- Designing a sustainable architecture for efficient maintenance
+- State mangement using Flutter
+- Securely store credentials on a mobile (android) device
+- Release an app to the google playstore

 ## Story
 A friend of mine had smart home devices from Homematic.
 As a CCU (Central Control Unit), he used a Raspberry Pi running RaspberryMatic to manage everything.
 At the time, he was already using an app to control the devices, but there were a few things about it that bothered him.
 We talked about it, and half-jokingly, he asked if I could build a better app.
 That sparked my curiosity, and just for fun, I started hacking something together.
 I quickly realized how much I enjoyed it and gradually got more interested in the topic.
 Eventually, I even bought my own smart home devices so I could use the app myself.
 Over time, I kept adding features and maintaining it.